addison912/Monument/README.md

 # Monument

-This website was made as an excercise for the Web Developement Immersive at (General Assembly)[https://generalassemb.ly/].
+This website was made as an excercise for the Web Developement Immersive at [General Assembly](https://generalassemb.ly/).

 ## Built With